lizard-buzzard/spring-security-user-registration/README.md

 Some interesting (at least for me) remarks:

 1. In case of if to set at the same time
     ```
     .rememberMeServices(rememberMeServices)
     .rememberMeCookieName("my-remember-me-cookie")
     ```
+    it causes the error:
     ```
     2018-09-13 10:31:29.694 ERROR 19528 --- [  restartedMain] o.s.boot.SpringApplication               : Application run failed
     ...